The Speckled Wood Butterfly, Pararge aegeria

 Moth caterpillars can be seen in the Moth Caterpillar Galleries and species pages.

-Rearing the Speckled Wood butterfly
+Caterpillar instars of the Speckled Wood butterfly

-The emerged caterpillar was 2 mm in length, yellowish-white, with a disproportionately large black head and pale hairs.
+Caterpillars hatch within ten days and are 2mm in length, yellowish-white, with a disproportionately large black head and pale hairs.

 Speckled Wood pupating caterpillar